FloHoliday/DVIZ_Project/README.md

-# Data Story Dashboard
+  # Menthal Health Dashboard

 This project is a interactive dashboard built with Dash that visualizes the correlation between mental Health disorders and societal factors.

-## Prerequisites
+## Requirements

 - Python 3.13.0
 - pip (Python package installer, usually comes with Python)

 ## Installation

-1. Unzip the directory, change to the new location with your terminal
+1. Extract the archive and navigate to the created directory
 ```bash
 cd DVIZ_Project
 ```

-2. Create a virtual environment (optional), we suggest python 3.13.0
+2. Create a virtual environment (recomended), we suggest python 3.13.0
 ```bash
 # Windows
 python -m venv dashboard_mental_health